GigaSpas/Basic-transpiler/README.md

-# A basic Rust to C++ transpiler  written in Rust
+# A basic Rust to JavaScript transpiler  written in Rust
 ## Features
 - Variables (int, float, string, bool)
 - Basic math  (+, -, *, /, %)
 - If else statements
 - For loops
 - While loops
-- Functions